lwshowl/simple-chat-server-with-client/README.md

 tables are in the client repo

-register is not available (you may implement that yourself), or you can manually add account with a password to the tables
+register is not available (you may implement that yourself), or you can manually add account with a password to the USER table

 and most SIGNIFICANTLY add a buddy pair to the table if you want to add a buddy